 A family owned and developed homestead farm since 2001

-The farm is open by appointment for tours, as a wedding/special occasion venue, and sometimes for some great fundraiser events for the Helpers Of Our Farm (HOOF) Educational Farm Animal Sanctuary.
+The farm is open by appointment for educational group tours, as a wedding/special occasion venue, and sometimes for some great fundraiser events for the Helpers Of Our Farm (HOOF) Educational Farm Animal Sanctuary.
 HOOF is a nonprofit organization centered around education and providing a sanctuary for rescued, donated, and in-need farm animals.
 Their educational platform allows to visitors to learn, grow, and interact with the rescue animals at HOOF.
 Read more about HOOF at www.hoofnc.org.

 The Farm Family